Saint Eustace: Greek Vita

 The original tradition of the saint's passion is Greek, the oldest surviving version (BHG 641) was composed at some point during the 5th to 7th centuries.

-Already in the Greek version, the later saint is a pagan general (στρατηλάτης) under Trajan, called Plakidas.
+Already in the Greek version, the later saint is a pagan general (στρατηλάτης stratēlátēs) under Trajan, called Plakidas.
 The Greek text also has all of the main elements found in the medieval Western accounts.
 Plakidas converted after he had a vision of a cross while hunting a stag and heard a divine voice prophesying his misfortune.
 Plakidas was baptized and took the name Eustathios ("steadfast"), his wife Tatiana took the baptismal name Theopiste.
 Their two sons were named Agapios and Theopistos.

 Eustathios lost his estates and his wealth, and he and his family emigrated to Egypt.
 They could not pay for the passage, hence the ship's captain demanded to keep Theopiste for himself.
 Eustathios escaped with his two sons by swimming.
 But later, when crossing a river, his sons were taken by wild animals.
 Eustathios believed them dead, but they were saved.

 Years later, Trajan called Eustathios back to Rome to fight the barbarians, and Eustathios once again took the rank of general and raised an army.
 Among the soldiers were, unbeknownst to him, his two sons.

 After defeating the barbarians, the general and his staff stayed in the house of an old woman.
 Agapios and Theopistos recognized each other.
 The old woman turned out to be their mother, Theopiste, who managed to escape from the ship's captain before he could dishonour her.
 She recognized her husband, and the entire family was reunited.

 When Trajan was succeeded by Hadrian, the new emperor asked his general to sacrifice to the gods, and when Eustathios refused, he threw him and his family to the lions, but the wild animals lay down at their feet.
 Therefore, Hadrian ordered them to be killed in a brazen bull.

-The bodies of the martyrs were recovered in secrecy by Christians and buried «in a well-known place».
+The bodies of the martyrs were recovered in secrecy by Christians and buried in a "well-known place".